 Micro, small and medium-sized enterprises (MSMEs) are critical to economic development and job creation in developing countries.
 However, many aren't able to access loans or formal financial services – in South Asia, for example, more than 80 per cent of MSMEs aren’t able to get the finance they want.

 Equitas specialises in providing loans to small entrepreneurs.
-Based in Chennai, southern India, it lends money to three million microfinance customers across 12 Indian states.
+The company began in Chennai, southern India, and now lends money to three million microfinance customers across 12 Indian states.
 Its customers are primarily women who run small businesses, where a loan will help them to improve their business and add to their income.

 How CDC's investment supports Equitas

-Since 2013, CDC has invested US$22 million in Equitas.
+Since 2013, we've invested $40 million directly in Equitas.
 The investment has helped the company to grow.
-The number of customers supported by Equitas has grown to over three million today and it now operates almost 500 branches across India.
+The number of customers supported by Equitas has increased to over three million and it now operates in 616 locations in 12 states.

 How Equitas creates jobs

-Kala is now close to repaying her first loan of 10,500 rupees (approx. US$160).
-She has used the extra money she has earned from her business to pay for household expenses, healthcare costs, and her children’s education.
+Equitas loaned Kala 10,500 rupees (around $160) she needed.
+Kala has used the extra money she has earned from her business to pay for household expenses, healthcare costs, and her children’s education.